GilOliveira/schemadotorg/modules/schemadotorg_descriptions/README.md

 - Sets Schema.org type descriptions as the explanation/submission guidelines.
   (For content types only)
 - Sets entity type and field descriptions and help via configuration overrides.
+- Sets the node title field's description to the coresponding Schema.org property's comment.

 Configuration